Nilau1998/SAC-Agent/README.md

 ## SAC implementation for dynamic systems
 This repository is the implementation of a Soft-Actor-Critic Agent that is used to control a dynamic system via deep learning.

+## Running the Python code
+The Python code can be run in several ways.
+You can start the training, training with rendering or just render a previously trained experiment.\\
+Use the following commandos:
+- python3 main.py -t, this trains a new model and saves all it's data in the dedicated experiment directory
+- python3 main.py -tr, this trains and renders a new experiment/model
+- python3 main.py -r [path], this renders a previously trained experiment.
+Note, the experiment path has to look like `experiments/experiment_12-19_16-57-47` if you are already in the directory where main.py is located.